 It seems Karen heard the sound of a cuckoo shortly after they moved in to their new premises and decided that would be the name of the restaurant.
 “We called our restaurant ‘The Cuckoo’ because I woke up one morning, shortly after we’d moved in, and heard a cuckoo.
 Back then, I had no idea that Australians use the term ‘cuckoo’ to describe someone who is crazy, in the same way we Germans say: Jemand hat einen Vogel!” she said.

-It seems smorgasbord style restaurants were very popular in Germany in the 1950s, so the couple decided to create one in Australia.
-Melbournians embraced the concept, driving up the winding mountain roads to get to the Cuckoo.
+Smorgasbord style restaurants were very popular in Germany in the 1950s, so the couple decided to create one in Australia.
+Melbournians embraced the concept, driving up the winding mountain roads to get there.
 There were soon imitators, but few have stayed the course.
 The Cuckoo continues today, with the same Bavarian style floorshow.

 Willi, however, disappeared mysteriously in 1976.
 It’s suspected that he was murdered by a well-known underworld figure to whom he owed money.